Skip to main content

 When I've needed to get in touch, I've had proper responses from actual people.
 The online chat works well too.
 They've been quick to sort things out whenever I've had a question, which is all you really want from your energy supplier.

-They had a 4.8 star Trustpilot score from more than 780,000 reviews when I checked in May 2026.
+Octopus's homepage showed a 4.8 star Trustpilot customer-service score from more than 806,000 reviews when I checked on 5 June 2026.
 That is not a guarantee that every case is smooth, but it is a useful signal to weigh alongside tariff fit, smart-meter setup and the support routes you prefer.

 Octopus also said in April 2026 that it had passed 8 million UK home energy customers, with support programmes including Octo Assist, You Pay We Pay and its electric blanket scheme continuing into Winter 2026.
 I would treat that as scale and support context, not a reason to skip the tariff checks: a large supplier can still be the wrong fit if your meter, EV, solar setup or payment preference does not match the tariff you want.